 The Jesuit church at Arizpe, founded in 1646 by Jerónimo de la Canal.
 Once the capital of northern New Spain, it was from Arizpe (Horcasitas) that Juan Bautista de Anza's expedition to Alta California was launched (in 1775), eventually leading to the his establishment of the city of San Francisco.
-De Anza's remains are believed to lie in the church at Arizpe.
+De Anza's remains are believed to lie in the church at Arizpe, though probably still buried (the exhumed bones likely being from one of De Anza's soldiers).